Compensatory strategies are similar to “shortcuts” for patients with range of motion, strength, or coordination problems after stroke.

 Spasticity and synergy patterns will diminish over time as long as the patient continues with physical therapy and rehabilitation.
 Mobility will improve as a result.

-Curiosity Is the Cure for Compensation Techniques After Stroke
+Persistence Is the Cure for Compensation Techniques After Stroke

 Remember that compensatory strategies for stroke patients are helpful, but eventually get in the way of recovery.